pyeventsourcing/esdbclient/README.md

 The "read response" object is an iterator that yields recorded events from the specified commit position.

-The "read request" object has an `ack()` method that can be used by a consumer in a group to acknowledge to the server that it has received and successfully processed a recorded event.
+The "read request" object has an `ack()` method that should be used by a consumer in a group to acknowledge to the server that it has received and successfully processed a recorded event.
 This will prevent that recorded event being received by another consumer in the same group.
 The `ack()` method takes an `event_id` argument, which is the ID of the recorded event that has been received.

+The "read request" object also has an `nack()` method that should be used by a consumer in a group to negatively acknowledge to the server that it has received but not successfully processed a recorded event.
+The `nack()` method takes an `event_id` argument, which is the ID of the recorded event that has been received, and an `action` argument, which should be a Python `str`, either `'unknown'`, `'park'`, `'retry'`, `'skip'`, or `'stop'`.

 The example below iterates over the "read response" object, and calls `ack()` on the "read response" object.
 The for loop breaks when we have received